 - I. Winkens - S.N.
-Duijvis
+Dujjvis

-Master Psychology Specialisation Neuropsychology Teaching methods: Assignment(s), Paper(s), Patient contact, Skills Assessment methods: Attendance, Final paper, Observation, Participation Keywords: clinical practice, clinical training, Psychodiagnostics, diagnostic cycle, patient contact Faculty of Psychology and Neuroscience
+Assignment(s), Paper(s), Patient contact, Skills

+clinical practice, clinical training, Psychodiagnostics, diagnostic cycle, patient contact Faculty of Psychology and Neuroscience

 Clinical Activities Report

 The second part of the one-year master's program (from period 2 onwards) is devoted to arranging and conducting a research internship and a clinical internship for students choosing the clinical option.